PramodMunaweera/MLFoundations-Capstone-Rainfall-Prediction/README.md

 ## Introduction

-Rainfal prediction with weather data for major cities in Australia.
+Rainfall prediction with weather data for major cities in Australia.